CyberAgentAILab/cmaes/README.md

 ```

 ## Contact
-For any questions about the code and the paper, please feel free to raise an issue or contact directly at nomura_masahiro@cyberagent.co.jp.
+For questions regarding the code or paper, feel free to raise an issue or contact at nomura_masahiro@cyberagent.co.jp.

 ## Links